 Each year Eibon comes up with new and more amazing stuff, continuing to cement their reputation as the highest standard of excellence in the indie publishing world, with new "Psycho Fan editions" that are truly out of this world.
 The mission of Eibon is to provide "progressive art" through the genius of ages past in horror exploitation film, and unparalleled excellence in single issue comic books, utilizing innovative, never-before-seen "prestige packaging" in extremely limited collector's editions and they've been going hard for years, with HOUSE BY THE CEMETERY, MANIAC, MANIAC 2: ROADKILL, LASERBLAST and the amazing post-nuke sci-fi satire/brain-melt WASTELAND 1989, which is, on the surface, a tribute to Road Warrior-style movies, but is, in reality, something far more head-trippy.
 The invincible Janet of the Apocalypse spearheads the action, which unfolds over five intense chapters, each with an accompanying audio drama adaptation, on which Stephen serves as actor, composer, editor and sound designer, in a full circle from his early days, working alongside Image Comics.

-Having returned with a vengeance to the TV movie world in 2017, Stephen has since written no less than nine feature films, starting with WEBCAM GIRLS, which was a popular success and a ratings sensation, even becoming a top trending topic on Twitter the night of its premiere on December 30, 2017.
+Having returned with a vengeance to the TV movie world in 2017, Stephen has since written no less than ELEVEN feature films, starting with WEBCAM GIRLS, which was a popular success and a ratings sensation, even becoming a top trending topic on Twitter the night of its premiere on December 30, 2017.
 That was made back-to-back with YOU KILLED MY MOTHER, made second, though released a month earlier.
-These were followed by MY MOTHER'S SPLIT PERSONALITIES, DEADLY INFLUENCER, ESCAPING MY STALKER (Stephen's personal favorite of these), NEXT DOOR NIGHTMARE, TRIPLE THREAT and the upcoming SHE IS NOT YOUR DAUGHTER and A DEADLY MISTAKE.
+These were followed by MY MOTHER'S SPLIT PERSONALITIES, DEADLY INFLUENCER, ESCAPING MY STALKER (Stephen's personal favorite of these), NEXT DOOR NIGHTMARE, TRIPLE THREAT, SHE IS NOT YOUR DAUGHTER and the upcoming A DEADLY MISTAKE and KEPT WOMAN KILLER.
 As of this writing (April 2022), Stephen is developing no less than five more of these films simultaneously, and is angling to direct his own movie soon.
-Each of the films he has written for Lifetime are "family friendly," but also contain much of the special edgy quality Stephen is so noted for.
+Each of the films he has written for Lifetime are "family friendly," but often contain a bit of the special edgy quality Stephen is so noted for.
 He also loads his "nice guy films" with Easter eggs for die-hard horror and sci-fi fans.
 You can't take that boy anywhere, it seems!
 For example, the hero in one of his movies (not telling which) is named after the guy who invented Robocop, while in yet another (still not telling which), the villain is named after the guy who invented Cyberyne Systems.
 (Nerdy enough for yah?)
 His directorial debut will be "something very different from all that," but he's tight on deets at the moment.
 We can only assume it's gonna be a bloodbath.

 Oh yes, and let's not forget the time when Stephen locked himself in his house on his fifty-first birthday in the deadlock of Pandemic 2020 and wrote fifty-one short stories in twenty-four hours.
 Yeah, he actually did that.
 And he even collaborated on a few of those stories with his fans at Eibon Press.
 The book that resulted from Stephen's mad experiment was published one year later on November 12, 2021, and it's a bad motherfucker.
 The limited edition sold out in three days, but you can still get a copy at Amazon.
 It's called PROJECT 51.